Ahmed0093/Post/README.md

 # PostsApp

 ## Description
-The PostsApp is a mobile application that displays Two Screens Posts List that shows title and supports paging in offline/online mode and Post Details screen that shows title and image.
+The PostsApp is a mobile application that displays Two Screens
+1. Posts List that shows title and supports paging in offline/online mode
+2. Post Details screen that shows title and image.

 ## Libraries Used